szab0lcs9/automatic_number_plate_recognition/README.md

 The program plays a video from youtube and recognizing number plates from cars.

 ## Requirements:
-To use this program it will be neccessary to have the following dependecies on your computer:
+To use this program it will be neccessary to have the packages that written below, however the script will automatically installing these.

    * **Tesseract-OCR:** Tesseract is an optical character recognition engine for various operating systems.
 It is free software, released under the Apache License.
 Originally developed by Hewlett-Packard as proprietary software in the 1980s, it was released as open source in 2005 and development has been sponsored by Google since 2006.